Foundational Horsemanship (HS101)

 Format

-Weekend: The course hours are designed to accommodate those who have more freedom on the weekends.
 You will receive two hours of instruction each week for six weeks.
 Students are expected to study required readings, watch videos and practice their learning outside of class time.
 Practice time with an NWNHC school horse can be scheduled.

 Courses are limited to no more than six students at a time.
 This provides more individualized attention and learning.